Ranojitdas/Basic-Atm-app/README.md

 - **Funds Transfer:** Transfer money between accounts seamlessly.
 - **Deposit & Withdrawal:** Easily deposit and withdraw funds.
 - **PIN Management:** Change your PIN securely.
+- I made this for my OOP college project, and the UI is very basic.
+I plan to work on improving the UI in the future.

 ## Screenshots